 – Views from the North.
 Group exhibition.
 Sundsvall, Sweden.
 2016.

-I was sixteen years old.
-I was browsing randomly the book of Contemporary History about which I was passionate, when I was shocked at observing a series of Margaret Bourke-White’s black and white photographs of Buchenwald prisoners, a Goya’s print from Disasters of War, and an anonymous German soldier’s photograph, portraying a Jewish young woman obliged to wear a sign with the written “I am a bitch”.
-From that moment on, something changed.
-The indignation at the human rights violation, the racial hate and the brutality of war pushed me to become a photojournalist and a multimedia journalist, to lend the voice of silent and oppressed by a camera.
+I was seventeen years old and I was browsing randomly the book of Contemporary History, subject about which I was passionate, when I found a series of Margaret Bourke-White’s black and white photographs of Buchenwald prisoners, a Goya’s print from Disasters of War, and a German soldier’s photograph portraying a Jewish young woman forced to wear a sign with the written “I am a bitch”.
+Those three images shocked me.
+The indignation at the human rights violation, the racial hate, and the brutality of war pushed me to become a photojournalist and a multimedia journalist, to lend the voice of each form of silent and oppressed alive beings by a camera.